-What this means is that despite being the originator of a piece of content, Google will often return a copy if that copy is published to a site with higher authority.
+What this means is that despite being the originator of a piece of a published work, Google will often return a copy if that copy is published to a site with higher authority.

-The dilemma for small business bloggers is whether or not the benefits of having content syndicated to an authority site, outweighs the benefits of appearing higher in Google search results.
+The dilemma for small business bloggers is whether or not the benefits of having stuff syndicated to an authority site, outweighs the benefits of appearing higher in search results.

 If an article republished to an authority site drives 1000 visits back to your own blog, it may well be worthwhile.
 This is a choice everyone has to make, and is a part of growing a business or blog online.

-The problem comes when Google makes a mistake and wrongly identifies the original content as a content scraper, and penalizes it.
+The problem comes when Google makes a mistake and wrongly identifies the original material as a scraper, and penalizes it.

-SME Pals incurred a Google penalty despite being a high quality, original content producer because of automated syndication to several high authority websites.
+SME Pals incurred a penalty despite being a high quality, original producer because of automated syndication to several high authority websites.

-I was not concerned about occasionally being outranked by my own content because our Google search traffic has been doubling roughly every quarter for over a year and a half.
-At that rate, SME Pals would soon outrank the high authority content curation sites anyway.
+I was not concerned about occasionally being outranked by my own posts because our search traffic has been doubling roughly every quarter for over a year and a half.
+At that rate, SME Pals would soon outrank the high authority curation sites anyway.

 That's not how Google saw things.

-Google Panda and Penguin have always been good to SME Pals, largely because I play by the SEO rule book.
-But, in the latest refresh, Panda must have mistakenly identified SME Pals as a content scraper because all our content was republished to a higher authority site.
+Panda and Penguin have always been good to SME Pals, largely because I play by the rules.
+But, in the latest refresh, Panda must have mistakenly identified SME Pals as a scraper because all our content was republished to a higher authority site.

 Evidence for Panda's mistake

-This means that the content itself has not been penalized (otherwise the syndicated version would also be dropped).
+This means that the post itself has not been penalized (otherwise the syndicated version would also be dropped).
 It is SME Pals that has been penalized.

 Naturally, I was anxious to find out why, after meticulously playing by Google's SEO rules, I was now being penalized.
 My research uncovered the following:

-- Why Content curators don't follow Google's syndication guidelines
+- Why curators don't follow Google's syndication guidelines

 Google's syndication guidelines

 Google offers guidelines on how to properly syndicate content.
-Content curators are supposed to:
+Curators are supposed to:

 - Use a cross domain rel="canonical" tag to point back to the original article

-- Use noindex meta tags to prevent the reproduced content from being indexed
+- Use noindex meta tags to prevent the reproduced articles from being indexed

 I wrote the following letter to B2C:

 For example, SME Pals ranks at number 1 for the phrase "Anatomy of a blog post" according to Google webmaster.
 That’s now changed.
-If you do a search on Google, you will see B2C’s version of my article in first place instead.
+If you do a search, you will see B2C’s version of my article in first place instead.